-If you have ever wondered how to make chains in crochet then you have come to the right place!
-Below I will explain all there is to know about chains, how to count chains in crochet and much more!
+If you have ever wondered how to make chains in crochet, then you have come to the right place!
+Below I will explain all there is to know about chains, how to start a crochet chain, how to count chains in crochet and much more!

 Would you like to learn even more about crochet?
-Check out my crochet for beginners guide to getting started today.
+Have a look at my crochet for beginners guide to getting started today.